 Tobacco Treatment Specialist (TTS)

-The TTS Core Training is an intensive four-day, in-person, evidence-based training program for persons who work with tobacco-and-nicotine dependent clients.
-Designed by the University of Massachusetts Medical School’s (UMass) TTS Training curriculum which was initially designed in 1999.
+The TTS Core Training is an intensive three-day, evidence-based hybrid training program for persons who want to work with tobacco dependent clients.
+Initially designed in 1999, by the University of Massachusetts Medical School’s (UMass) TTS Training curriculum which was initially designed in 1999.
 The curriculum addresses a set of core competencies for tobacco treatment specialists as defined by the Association for the Treatment of Tobacco Use and Dependence (ATTUD).